Should I file a tax return? What every international student should know

 If you spend more than 183 days in Canada in a calendar year, and we don’t have a tax treaty with your home country, the CRA will consider you a deemed resident with the result that you will be taxed on your world income for the whole year.

 You don’t need to file if: you go home regularly and aren’t a resident

-If you don’t have residential ties to Canada, and return to your home country on a regular basis or for long amounts of time during the calendar year, the CRA is unlikely to consider you a resident of Canada.
+If you don’t have residential ties to Canada, and you return to your home country on a regular basis or for long amounts of time during the calendar year, the CRA is unlikely to consider you a resident of Canada.

 You need to file if: you worked while you were here

 Even if you are considered a non-resident, any Canadian-source employment income must be reported on an income tax return.
 This includes part-time jobs, seasonal work and any taxable parts of Canadian scholarships, grants or bursaries.
 If it comes from a Canadian source, it’s considered income that must be reported on a tax return.
 You should receive a T4 from your employer showing the amount you earned and the CRA will receive one automatically as well.

 No Canadian income?
 Not a resident?
 Here’s the deal with tuition credits